 Alejandro Alvarez earned his BA and MA degrees in history in the Universidad Iberoamericana in Mexico City.
 He is interested in the Baroque and Early Modern periods and studies the way in which semantics move from metaphor to concept and back.
 He has worked extensively the production of authors like Baltasar Gracián to try to find semantic traces that lead to an understanding of how Early Modern and Baroque productions thought and projected a notion of society before the concept of it was available.
 He hopes to continue studying the relationships between semantics and social structures in history through text in the Early Modern and Baroque periods.

 Ryan Hill is a PhD student in the Department of Modern Languages and Literatures.
 His research interests include 20th and 21st century Latin America, post-dictatorship literature, soccer culture in film and literature, noir and detective literature, and jazz and literature.
 His current work examines the connection between soccer and society in Latin America and Spain.
 His dissertation focuses on literary and filmic representations of soccer to explore how it has been appropriated to both perpetuate, as well as subvert and disrupt, traditional political and economic power structures.
-Prior to Hopkins he received his BA and MA in Spanish Literature from Brigham Young University where his research focused on narrative fiction of the post-dictatorship period of Southern Cone Latin America.
+Prior to Hopkins, he received his BA and MA in Spanish Literature from Brigham Young University where his research focused on narrative fiction of the post-dictatorship period of Southern Cone Latin America.
 His thesis, titled “The Inefficacy and Expediency of Confession in Post-Dictatorship Literature: A Case Study of Qué solos se quedan los muertos and Cuestiones interiores by Mempo Giardinelli,” focused on the role of confessional literature as a means of coping with the experience of violence and loss suffered during the dictatorships of 1970s and 1980s Argentina.

-Tanavi Jagdale is a PhD candidate in the Department of Modern Languages and Literatures.
+Tanavi Jagdale is a PhD candidate in the Department of Modern Languages and Literatures and the editorial assistant for the MLN Hispanic Issue.
 Her research interests include 20th and 21st century Latin American literature, science fiction, fantastic literature, and comparative literature.
 She is also interested in examining fictional representation of economic crisis periods in Latin America as well as how cross-cultural narratives emerge—an interests that comes from her rich cultural and multilingual Indian background.
 Prior to coming to Hopkins, Tanavi completed her MA in Economics from Fergusson College, Pune, and received the equivalent of a BA in Spanish from University of Pune, India.
 She taught Spanish for six years at Symbiosis Institute for Foreign and Indian Languages (SIFIL) and University of Pune, and also worked as Spanish Section Head at SIFIL, Pune.
 Tanavi has presented at the V Encuentro Práctico de Profesores de Español organized by Instituto Cervantes, New Delhi in 2015.
 She was one of the five recipients of a MAEC-AECID scholarship from India in 2010.
 In addition to her academic work, Tanavi is a trained Indian Classical vocalist and holds a Bachelor equivalent degree in Indian Classical Music.